camiloribeiro/icecream/README.md

 The idea
 -------
 The central idea is to have a very simple file to describe what you want to fabricate.
 When I say simple, I mean SIMPLE.
-The file is just a file with two collums: variable and default value.
+The file is just a "file.flavor" (plain text) with two collums: variable and default value.

-This gem goes to the factory directory and for each file, it is going to create a class (with the file name) and fill this class with instance variables for each one of the variables, and, of course set the value for the variables :)
+This gem goes to the factory directory and for each ".flavor" file, it is going to create a class (with the file name) and fill this class with instance variables for each one of the variables, and, of course set the value for the variables :)

 Imagine a file called chocolate.flavor that has the following content